 2. SubscribeStar is a subscription site where I post most of my resources.
 Here you’ll find two main types of videos.

 One type of video is topical and related to the most common questions I get from parents.
 These include things like setting boundaries, helping reduce your teen’s defensiveness during gender conversations, feeling more confident discussing ideological material, internet dependency, requests for new pronouns, name changes, school interventions, etc.

 The second type of video is the Question & Answer series.
 Parents write in anonymously to share their teen’s story and I respond with my clinical impressions and offer suggestions.
 I’ve covered a broad range of topics like peer imitation in autistic girls, sudden trans-identification right before leaving to university, teen romantic relationships with FtM partners, and precipitating traumatic events that may be contributing to dysphoria.

 3. YouTube is where I’ll post short clips, interviews, and general discussions about topics related to therapy and gender dysphoria.
-I only post full-length video every now and then, but due to the sensitivity of the subject matter, most videos are on Patreon, rather than YouTube.
+I only post full-length video every now and then, and due to the sensitivity of the subject matter, most videos are on SubscribeStar, rather than YouTube.

 4. To see more about my approach you can view interviews I’ve done with Benjamin Boyce.
 Here was our first one on Identity, Gender, Adolescence, and Therapy.
 This is an interview we did with ROGD researcher, Dr Lisa Littman.
 And in this interview, we discuss Parenting a Gender Dysphoric Child.
 You can find the rest on his channel by searching for me by name.

 5. Lastly, you can read my blog here.